Formatting within Sefaria Texts

 Footnotes

-Footnotes contain two parts - a marker (usually a number) and text.
-Footnotes can be added to text using a <sup class="footnote-marker">
+Footnotes contain two parts: (a) a marker, which is usually a number, and (b) text.
+Footnotes can be added to a text using a <sup class="footnote-marker"> tag for the marker and an <i class="footnote"> tag for the text.

 The main text is here <sup class="footnote-marker">1</sup><i class="footnote">The text inside the footnote</i>and the main text continues here.